Liang-Team/Sequenzo/README.md

 🛠 **Interested in contributing?**

-Check out our contribution guide (Insert link) and submit a pull request.
-We would love your help!
+Check out our [contribution guide]() for more details.

+* Write code?
+Submit a pull request to enhance Sequenzo.
+* Testing?
+Try Sequenzo and share your feedback.
+Every suggestion counts!

 ## Team